coderefinery/data-visualization-python/content/tidy-data.md

 ## Importing data from spreadsheets

-We will create a spreadsheet with the following content (content does not matter, can be adapted):
+We will create a spreadsheet with the following content (only columns A and B;
+content does not matter, can be adapted):
 ```{figure} img/tidy-data/coffees.png
 :alt: An example spreadsheet with weekdays in one column and number of coffees in the other